wangshan/sketch/README.md

 # sketch
-Small sketches of code I have written in the past, may be useful for future reference
+The good, the bad, and the ugly.
+Small sketches of code I have written in the past, may be useful for future reference.